Badminton at the 2020 Summer Olympics – Men's singles

 The men's singles badminton tournament at the 2020 Summer Olympics took place from 24 July to 2 August 2021 at the Musashino Forest Sport Plaza at Tokyo.
 A total of 41 players from 36 nations actually competed at the tournament.

-Viktor Axelsen of Denmark won his first Olympic gold, defeating defending Olympic champion Chen Long from China.
-He became the first non-Asian — specifically Danish — to win Olympic badminton men's singles since Poul-Erik Høyer Larsen in 1996.
-Anthony Sinisuka Ginting of Indonesia won bronze by defeating four-time Olympian Kevin Cordón of Guatemala.
-He became the first Youth Olympic badminton medalist to win a medal at the Olympics, having also won bronze in 2014.
+Denmark's Viktor Axelsen defeated the defending Olympic champion Chen Long from China 21–15, 21–12, to win the gold medal in men's singles badminton at the 2020 Summer Olympics.
+He became the first non-Asian to win the badminton men's singles event since compatriot Poul-Erik Høyer Larsen, who achieved the feat in 1996.
+In the bronze-medal match, Indonesia's Anthony Sinisuka Ginting defeated Guatemala's Kevin Cordón 21–11, 21–13.
+Ginting became the first Olympic badminton medalist from Indonesia in men's singles since Sony Dwi Kuncoro in 2004.
+He also became the first Youth Olympic badminton medalist to win a medal at the Olympics, having also won bronze in 2014.

 Background

 This was the 8th appearance of the event as a full medal event.
 Badminton was introduced as a demonstration sport in 1972, held again as an exhibition sport in 1988, and added to the full programme in 1992; the men's singles tournament had been held since.

 The reigning champion was Chen Long of China, who also won bronze in 2012.
 2016 bronze medalist Viktor Axelsen of Denmark also qualified.
 The top-ranked qualifier was Kento Momota of Japan who was also the reigning world champion.